 Source: thevgnway.com

-Quinoa for breakfast is a hearty, nutritious, and super filling way to start your day.
-Not to mention, with this recipe, this grain can be cooked to delicious perfection.
+Quinoa for breakfast is a hearty and nutritious way to start your day.

-With just water, almond milk, and some salt, you can learn how to cook quinoa the right way.
+With just water, almond milk, and some salt, you can cook quinoa to perfection.

-You can then further customize this base recipe with your favorite fruit slices, nuts, seeds, spices, honey, maple, or whatever flavors you enjoy eating the most.
+Customize this recipe with your favorite fruit slices, nuts, seeds, spices, honey, or whatever flavors you enjoy eating the most.

 Love breakfast bowls?
 Check out these yogurt bowl recipes.